openstack/openstack-manuals/doc/contributor-guide/source/release/taskdetail.rst

 notes should be added as major changes occur throughout the release, however this is often overlooked - both by authors and reviewers - and thus a final review is needed to check that all major changes are in.
-Contact each Speciality Team lead, listed at :doc:`../team-structure`, and ask them for the notes for the books they look after.
+Contact each Specialty Team lead, listed at :doc:`../team-structure`, and ask them for the notes for the books they look after.
 The source repository for release notes is `openstack-manuals/releasenotes/source/RELEASENAME` and they are published to